microsoft/Olive/docs/source/tutorials/configure_pass.rst

 To fully configure a Pass, we require three things: :code:`type`, :code:`disable_search`, and :code:`config`.

 * :code:`type`: This is the type of the Pass.
 Check out :ref:`passes` for the full list of supported Passes.
-* :code:`disable_search`: This decides whether to use the default value (:code:`disable_search=True`) or the default search space, if any, (:code:`disable_search=False`) for the optional parameters.
+* :code:`disable_search`: This decides whether to use the default value (:code:`disable_search=True`) or the default searchable values, if any, (:code:`disable_search=False`) for the optional parameters.
 This is :code:`False` by default.
 * :code:`config`: This is a dictionary of the config parameters and values.
 It must contain all required parameters.
-For optional parameters the default value or default search space (dependending on whether :code:`disable_search` is :code:`True` or :code:`False`) can be overridden by providing user defined values.
-You can also assign the value for a specific parameter as :code:`"DEFAULT"` to use the default value or :code:`"SEARCHABLE_VALUES"` to use the default search values (if available).
+For optional parameters the default value or default searchable values (dependending on whether :code:`disable_search` is :code:`True` or :code:`False`) can be overridden by providing user defined values.
+You can also assign the value for a specific parameter as :code:`"DEFAULT_VALUE"` to use the default value or :code:`"SEARCHABLE_VALUES"` to use the default searchable values (if available).

 Let's take the example of the :ref:`onnx_quantization` Pass: